Huel: Shake firm's adverts banned for being misleading

 To get the recommended amount of calories for a day, an average woman would have to eat five Huel portions, the ASA added.

-That would cost about £350 while an average man would need to eat, and pay, more.
+That would cost about £350 a month, while an average man would need to eat more.

 Separately, Huel claimed to be a "healthy option" without backing that up, the watchdog said.